spirali/haydi/docs/source/domains.rst

 Join :math:`(A \uplus B)`
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-Join operations creates a new domain that contains elements of all given
+:class:`Join` operation creates a new domain that contains elements of all given
 domains (disjoint union)::

   >>> import haydi as hd